msupply-foundation/msupply_docs/content/docs/getting_started/report.md

 Standard reports will be translated to the user's language if available when generating the report.

-If a translation in the user's language is unavailable, an english translation will be used as a default.
+English will be used by default in places where translations in the user's language is unavailable.